master-of-zen/Av1an/README.md

   *  [AUR](https://aur.archlinux.org/packages/python-av1an/)

 * Manually:
   *  Clone Repo or Download from Releases
   *  `python setup.py install`
 * Also:
-    On ubuntu systems packages `python3-opencv` and `libsm6` are required
+    On Ubuntu systems packages `python3-opencv` and `libsm6` are required

 ### I have no money